 Grammar all depends on the style of writing the writer chooses to use for their work, but there are limits and rules as to how much you can deviate.

 English, which is the most widely written and spoken language in the world, has many rules for its massive and complex structure.
 Many people say it is the most difficult language to learn, though if I look at languages such as Japanese or Korean, I'm lost.
-But I can't say they are more difficult until I try to learn them.
+But I can't really say they are more difficult until I try to learn them.
 Grammar rules are in place in every language in order for the masses to understand what is being said or written.

 If you use a word or phrase out of context, not everyone is going to understand exactly what you are trying to say, especially if they know the real context of a word or phrase and you don't.
 As an author, it is embarrassing to use words out of context.

-Since many of my visitors ask questions like, "What is grammar", I've put together some english grammar tips to help you avoid seriously embarrassing mistakes with your writing as well as gain a basic understand of English grammar definitions.
+Since many of my visitors ask questions like, "What is grammar?", I've put together some English grammar tips to help you avoid seriously embarrassing mistakes with your writing as well as gain a basic understand of English grammar definitions.

 Understanding all of the ins and outs of grammar is a must if you want to become a successful writer.
 The better you are at your words, the less work your proofreader and editor have to do when it comes time to publish your fiction.
 And if you are self-editing, it is a must.
+There is help available for that too.